-- If allocated commitment is not worked, cheque will be cashed.
-If cheque is not cash-able, member participating in sports program shall be automatically expelled and no member of the family shall be allowed to register in any Community League Program or be reinstated until such money has been paid to the League.
+If allocated commitment is not worked, the cheque will be cashed.
+If cheque is not cash-able, the member participating in the sports program shall be automatically expelled and no member of the family shall be allowed to register in any Community League Program or be reinstated until such money has been paid to the League.

 - Sport registration duties

 - Kilkenny events (Halloween party, Christmas party, etc.)

 - Assistance with hall, rink, or grounds clean up